 Pupils between 5 and 7 are inspired by our collection of artefacts and activities designed to encourage enquiry and stimulate discussion about the natural world and conservation.

 For detailed lesson plans and objectives please see our Downloadable Resources.

-NEW!
 SCIENCE:CARING FOR OUR OCEANS

-Take a trip with Kal the Killer Whale on a journey around the five oceans of the world in search of food and a family.
+Take a trip with Kal the killer whale on a journey around the five oceans of the world in search of food and a family.
 During Kal’s travels, the whale encounters different animals who need help.
 Children explore the effect of plastics on the ocean, the animals that live there and begin to think about what action they can take to help the planet.

 SCIENCE: STAYING ALIVE